 The use of a developer is required by most penetrant inspection specifications.
 The developer draws the penetrant from the flaw and creates a uniform surface on which to view the penetrant indication.
-D-76B is used with fluorescent (Type 1), Method B & D penetrants as form "b" developer per AMS-2644 and ASTM E-1417.
-This form of developer powder is dissolved in water and applied to the inspection surface after the surface penetrant has been removed and before the part is dried.
+D-78B is used with fluorescent (Type 1), and visible (Type 2) penetrants as a form "c" developer per AMS-2644 and ASTM E-1417.
+This form of developer powder is dispersed in water and applied to the inspection surface after the surface penetrant has been removed and before the part is dried.
 This form of developer is generally applied by immersion dip, flow on, or gentle air less spray, prior to the drying process.
 A uniform film will form during the drying.
-Most specifications do not allow the use of this form of developer with Method A (water washable) penetrants.
+The developer particles will settle out of solution upon standing and as such will require continuous agitation during use.